Tag Archive for: Paul Aspelin REALTOR®

 One Final Stop for Dinner in Green River, Utah

-After our hiking in this beautiful San Rafael Reef area, the next city on our way back was Green River, so we stopped there for dinner.
-After that, the next closest city with services is Fruita, CO!
-A lot of the restaurants and business in Green River are boarded up.
+After hiking in this beautiful San Rafael Reef area, the next city on our way back was Green River, so we stopped there for dinner.
+A lot of the restaurants and businesses in Green River are boarded up.
 They must be struggling as a small rural community.
 We found Tamarisk Restaurant overlooking the Green River.
 They have been in business since 1979, and I know why.
 The food and service were outstanding!
 We got there around 5-6pm, before the dinner rush.
 There were 20 people in the waiting area when we left.
 I highly recommend this place to eat.
-There weren’t many other cafes or restaurants, there was a sub shop.
+We didn’t find many other cafes or restaurants, but there was a sub shop.
 After a long day of hiking and being outdoors, we just wanted a cool place out of the sun to dine and relax a bit before the 90-minute drive home.
 We loved it.

-I love that we can do day trips from Grand Junction CO like this.
+I love that we can do Day Trips from Grand Junction like this.
 We left about 7:30am and were home about 8pm to sleep in our own bed.
 There are so many amazing places to see within 2 hours of Grand Junction, in all directions!

 If you are considering living in Grand Junction, moving here from another state, please reach out to me.
 I’d be happy to show you around when you come to town to “check it out”.